theodoreb/theodoreb.github.io/_posts/2024-04-05-drupal-infrastructure-innovation.markdown

 ship everything in one executable.

 Drupal has always been about giving people more power than they expect (or even want in some cases…).
-On the content management side of things we're very, very advanced, even is some interfaces and interactions can look and feel a bit dated.
+On the content management side of things we're very, very advanced, even if some interfaces and interactions can look and feel a bit dated.
 Defining content types, creating custom fields, workflows, content listing, layouts, decoupled, media library, and more we've been doing that for a long time, we have a very wide range of modules for practically any use case you can think of.
 And the vast majority of the modules work together without conflicts, and they're all free.